 The dataset for our empirical analysis consists of daily observations of realized volatility and trading volume for the 20 firms in the Major Market Index (MMI).
-Using realized volatilities rather than absolute returns should lead to more precise inferences.1 We construct the realized volatilities for the full day, as suggested by Hansen and Lunde (2005), by choosing the linear combination of the trading-day realized variance and the overnight squared return that is the most efficient estimator of the integrated variance.
+Using realized volatilities rather than absolute returns should lead to more precise inferences.
+We construct the realized volatilities for the full day, as suggested by Hansen and Lunde (2005), by choosing the linear combination of the tradingday realized variance and the overnight squared return that is the most efficient estimator of the integrated variance.
 This accounts for the possibility that the overnight return contains relevant information and the trading-day realized volatility is a biased estimator of the full-day integrated volatility.
 We construct the trading-day realized variance using Newey and West (1987) weights to account for serial correlation in the intraday returns induced by microstructure effects, and we determine the optimal combination of the sampling frequency for the intraday returns and the lag truncation parameter for the weights by evaluating the effects of these choices on the bias and efficiency of the resulting estimator.

 When we fit our model to the log volatility and log volume series for each firm, the results clearly support the view that volatility and volume display long memory: the average estimated order of fractional integration is about 0.35 in both cases.
 Nonetheless, the evidence on whether the two series share a common fractional order of integration is mixed.
-We can reject this hypothesis for four of the 20 firms at the 5 percent significance level.
-Interestingly, fractional differencing removes most of the predictability in the data.
+We can reject this hypothesis for 20% of the MMI firms.
+A rejection rate of 20%, which is considerably higher than the 8% rate reported by Bollerslev and Jubinski (1999), raises serious doubts about the ability of a long-run version of the MDH to adequately characterize the data.
+It suggests that the dynamics of volume and volatility are simply too complex to be produced by a single latent information arrival process or to be captured empirically by a model with a common long-memory component.
+On the other hand, fractional differencing is sufficient to remove almost all of the predictability in the data.
 The estimated first-order autocorrelation of the fractionally-differenced series ranges from -0.05 to -0.12 for the volatility series and -0.01 to 0.22 for the volume series.
-It appears, therefore, that the short-memory components play a relatively minor role in explaining the dynamics of realized volatility and trading volume.
+Thus short-memory components play only a minor role in explaining the dynamics of realized volatility and trading volume.

 We also find that the innovations in the two series are highly correlated.
 This suggests that volume shocks are informative about contemporaneous volatility shocks, raising the possibility that volume can be used in conjunction with daily returns to obtain more precise volatility estimates for cases in which the high-frequency return data needed to construct realized volatilities are unavailable.
 Our analysis indicates that the increase in precision could be substantial.
-For example, if we regress the log realized variance on estimates of the variance that condition on lagged information (i.e., past realized volatility and volume observations) plus contemporaneous volume, the mean-squared-error is 30 percent lower on average than the MSE obtained using variance estimates that condition on lagged information alone.
+For example, if we regress the log realized variance on estimates of the variance that condition on lagged information (i.e., past realized volatility and volume observations) plus contemporaneous volume, the mean-squared-error is 30% lower on average than the MSE obtained using variance estimates that condition on lagged information alone.